Teemo6/Visualization_of_Allocations/README.md

 # Memory Analyzer for Java (Visual Studio Code extension)
-Visualize object memory allocations and duplicates line-by-line.
+Visualize Java object memory allocations and duplicates line-by-line.

 **IMPORTANT:** In the current version, this tool provides **only the data visualization** of the output of an [external Memory Analyzer application](https://gitlab.kiv.zcu.cz/lipka/java-memory-allocation-analyser) and **does not analyze the application by itself**.